Stockton Formation: Description

 The Stockton is defined as a light-gray to light brown and yellowish medium to coarse grained sandstone and reddish to purplish-brown siltstone and mudstone with shale interbeds; and interbedded argillite.
 In New Jersey, feldspar pebbly sandstone and conglomerate, and quartz-pebble conglomerate are also mapped.

 Depositional environment

 The Stockton is described as a bajada.
 The sediments were a result of the rifting of Pangea.
 The sediments came from the southeast from a largely granitic terrane and spread across an even plain.
 Interfingered with the Stockton, the Lockatong Formation are lake sediments, which grew during wetter climatic cycles during the Late Triassic.

 Fossils

 Some fossils found within the Stockton Formation are fossil ferns including Sphenopteris sitholeyi.

 (Virginia Museum of Natural History Guidebook, no 1, p83.)

 Age

 Relative age dating of the Stockton places it in the Upper Triassic System, i.e., deposition between 237 and 207 (±5) million years ago.
 It rests unconformably a top many different formations of the Appalachian Piedmont.
 It interfingers with the Lockatong Formation and also rests conformably below the Passaic Formation.
 There are numerous diabase intrusions into the Stockton with local contact metamorphic rocks.
+Conchostrachan fossil-based dating finds it to be middle Carnian in age, whereas astrochronological dating finds it to last from the late Carnian to the early Norian.